Parliamentary Inquiry into Volunteering in Queensland

 Part of our role is to make sure as many people as possible are aware of the Inquiry and to encourage them to participate.
 It is not our role to tell people what they should raise.
 You are welcome to draw on ideas or principles Volunteering Queensland has raised in our publications and advocacy, or to seek advice from us about how to present the ideas and information you want to share.
 But the Inquiry has been established to hear genuine ideas perspectives and experiences, from as many people and organisations as possible.

-It is not appropriate for Volunteering Queensland to draft or write submissions for others, but we are happy to provide assistance or advice on how to most effectively present what you want to tell the Inquiry.
 We recommend you also have a look at this guide from the Queensland Parliament on making a submission.

 Most submissions are lodged with the Committee online via the Inquiry website, or via email, but Committees can accept submissions in other formats.
 It is best to contact the Committee directly to discuss how best to do this.
 Their contact details are on their website